Exploring Rocky Mountain National Park Snowshoeing Trails

 Choose clothing made from colder weather-appropriate fabrics to stay warm while navigating snowshoe trails.

-WEAR WATERPROOF GAITERS OR SNOW PANTS
+WATERPROOF GAITERS OR SNOW PANTS

-Keeping your legs warm and dry helps you stay out longer in winter in Rocky Mountain National Park.
+Keeping your legs warm and dry helps you stay out longer in winter in Rocky Mountain National Park. *These OR ones are favorites!

 Have the right footwear for wintery slippery situations

 Traction is great when there isn’t much snow but a lot of ice.
 Avoid slipping with traction such as spikes or YakTrax.
 Parts of these snowshoe trails in Colorado Rocky Mountain National Park have little to no snow in spots, making snowshoes challenging to navigate.
-However, they are often very icy.
+However, they are often very icy. *We are huge fans of Kahtoola spikes.

 osprey backpacks